 Flea allergies in dogs (aka flea allergy dermatitis, or fleabite hypersensitivity) is a common type of dog skin allergies.
 It is caused by flea saliva.
 Symptoms include intense itching and skin lesions.
-In addition to the symptoms and causes of this allergy, this page looks at the flea lifecycle, and the diagnosis and treatment of this dog skin problem.

 Flea allergies, or flea allergy dermatitis, used to be one of the most common dog allergies.
 However, with more flea control products available to dog parents, the incidence of flea allergy dermatitis has decreased substantially.